paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

   * Scan for the configuration project (see [Configuration Project](#ProjectsAndWorkspacesCnf)).

-  * In order to be able to configure the build itself, the workspace build settings are loaded from the ```cnf/gradle/template/settings-workspace.gradle``` file, which then loads overrides from the ```cnf/gradle/custom/settings-workspace.gradle``` file.
+  * The workspace build settings overrides are loaded from the ```cnf/gradle/custom/settings-workspace.gradle``` file.

   * Build logging is setup, as specified by the workspace build settings.